VCSTDN2024/xhaw5112-2025-ST10481235/README.md

-Student App — Digi-Cynergy Project
+# Digi-Cynergy Project

-Project Overview
+**Project Overview**

-This project was developed by Team Digi-Cynergy as part of the Empowering the Nation initiative for the XHAW5112 2025 module.
+This assignment was developed by Digi-Cynergy as part of the Empowering the Nation initiative for the XHAW5112 2025 module.
 The application provides a digital solution to improve student engagement, accessibility, and communication through a user-friendly mobile interface.

-The solution includes:
+**The solution includes:**

 A mobile application developed in React Native (using Expo and TypeScript)